magoo/AuthTables/README.md

 ![image](graph.png)

-You application may have methods to add locations to this graph, for example:
+Your application may have methods to add locations to this graph, for example:

 - Email registrations or link clicks
 - Multifactor authentications